-- The consolidated financial statements have been prepared on a going concern basis under the historical cost method except for certain financial assets and liabilities which are accounted for as Assets and Liabilities held for sale (at the lower of book value or fair value) and Profit and Loss from discontinuing operations.
-This accounting treatment has been applied to the activities in Uruguay and Chile. - On October 15, 2022, the Company announced that it had received approval to transfer its listing from the TSX to the TSX Venture Exchange.
-The Company believes that the transfer will provide it with lower costs and with a reporting regime which is closer to that of the AIM market, whilst allowing shareholders to have continued trading liquidity in Canada. - On March 11, 2022, the Company granted an aggregate of 4,120,000 stock options, of which 2,400,00 were granted to the Directors of the Company, at an exercise price of CDN\$0.22 (a premium of 22% to the then share price) with an expiration date of March 11th, 2027.
-The options vested 50% immediately and 50% on March 11, 2023.
+- The unaudited consolidated financial statements have been prepared on a going concern basis under the historical cost method except for certain financial assets and liabilities which are accounted for as Assets and Liabilities held for sale (at the lower of book value or fair value) and Profit and Loss from discontinuing operations.
+This accounting treatment has been applied to the activities in Uruguay and Chile. - On December 7, 2022, all of the outstanding 10,897,058 warrants expired.
+The fully diluted share capital of the Company as at the date of this MD&A is 199,750,299. - On May 23, 2023 the Company announced that it had appointed Baker Tilly WM LLP as the Company's auditors at the recommendation of its audit committee.

-• On May 31, 2022, the Company had a cash balance of \$4,221 (May 31, 2021 \$6,958).
-As at the date of this MD&A the Company had a cash balance of \$3,390.
+• On May 31, 2023, the Company had a cash balance of \$3,748 (May 31, 2022 \$4,221).
+As at the date of this MD&A the Company had a cash balance of \$2,874